What are Health Savings Accounts (HSAs)?

 Employers that contribute to HSA’s or offer HSA’s under a cafeteria plan get a federal tax deduction for those contributions.
-Employer contributions are treated as employer business expenses and are not includable in an employee’s gross wages.
+Employer contributions are treated as employer business expenses and are not incuded in an employee’s gross wages.
 These contributions are not subject to the normal payroll taxes such as FICA or FUTA.

 Who qualifies for an HSA?